Use this in Arrangement Calculator

 Heart

-A heart-shaped tribute, either full (completely covered in flowers) or open (a heart outline).
+A heart-shaped tribute, either full (covered in flowers) or open (a heart outline).
 Traditionally from a spouse, partner, or close family member.

 UK price range: £55-110